rheedwahn/session-guardian/README.md

 # Session Guardian Browser Extension

+🎉 **NOW LIVE ON CHROME WEB STORE!** 🎉

-A powerful browser extension that automatically tracks and restores your browsing sessions, including tabs, windows, and scroll positions, to protect against unexpected shutdowns and crashes.
+A powerful browser extension that automatically tracks and restores your browsing sessions, including tabs, windows, and scroll positions, to protect against unexpected shutdowns and crashes. **Available now for all Chrome users!**

 ## 🚀 Features